delventhalz/secret-santa-js/README.md

 ### Santa Properties

-Each `Santa` object within the `santas` property has properties describing that potential santa:
+Each `Santa` object within the `santas` property has properties describing that potential Santa:

-- `name`: This is the name of recipient which will be written in emails.
-It is also the identifier used to identify the Santa, and so must be unique.
+- `name`: The name of recipient as it will be written in emails.
+This is also an identifier for the Santa, so it must be unique.
 For Santas with the same first name, include a last name or last initial.
-- `email`: The email address to send the Secret Santa list too.
+- `email`: The email address to send this Santa's recipients to
-- `blocked` _(optional)_: An array of names of other Santas which _this_ Santa should _not_ be assigned as a recipient.
+- `blocked` _(optional)_: An array of Santa names which should not be assigned to this Santa
-- `always` _(optional)_: The opposite of blocked, these are names which _should_ be assigned to this Santa if possible.
+- `always` _(optional)_: The opposite of blocked, an array of Santa names which should always be assigned to this Santa if possible

 ## Customizing Email Text

-The [emails](./emails) directory contains three `.default.txt` files as
-fallbacks: one for the main email sent to each Santa, one for the full list sent to the organizer, and one for notify conspirators of each other's names.
-These templates can be used without modification, but if you want to customize any of the text, copy the file and remove the `.default` portion of the file name.
-Any changes you make to the `SUBJECT` or `BODY` sections of those text files will be used rather than the defaults.
+The [emails](./emails) directory contains three `.default.txt` files: one for the main email sent to each Santa, one for the full list sent to the organizer, and one to notify conspirators of each other's names.
+These templates can be used without modification, but if you want to customize any of the text, duplicate the file and remove the `.default` portion of the name.
+Any changes made to the `SUBJECT` or `BODY` sections of those text files will be used instead of the defaults.

 ## Usage